 "That's true.
-But Bellemere you have to know, your decisions don't just effect you now," Genzo replied.
+But Bellemere now your decisions don't just effect you," Genzo replied.
 Bellemere's grip tightened around her adopted children.

 "What would you have me do Gen?
 They…they saved me.
 It's too late to go back to the marines, and I'm not sending them to those hellholes they call orphanages.
 We're a family," she said, with a hint of desperation in her voice.
 That, more than anything, scared Genzo.
 Desperation did not suit Bellemere; she was supposed to be the strong stubborn troublemaker who knew no fear.

 Genzo took off his hat and stared at the little pinwheel that made Nami laugh.
 He had known Bellemere for a long time; he knew her history, where she had come from.
 She had been the source of countless headaches, and more than a few heartaches over the years.
 He knew that by all outward appearances she was unfit to adopt those two girls.